-There is a diversity of cultural, social, economic, structural, and institutional drivers behind young men and boys’ RH behaviors.
+There is a diversity of cultural, social, economic, structural, and institutional drivers behind young men and boys’ health behaviors.
 More evidence is needed to document what works in achieving large-scale, long-term change.
-Young men and boys are not a homogenous group and should not be treated as such; there is a diversity of sexual identities, practices, relations, and held beliefs about gender among young men and boys.
-Engaging them in the struggle to improve their reproductive health and to examine and tackle harmful gender norms is essential to making gains for both adolescent boys and girls, and men and women.
+Young men and boys are not a homogenous group and should not be treated as such; there is a variety of sexual identities, practices, relations, and held beliefs about gender among young men and boys.
+Engaging them to improve their health and to examine and tackle harmful gender norms is essential to making gains for both adolescent boys and girls, and men and women.
 Young men and boys can also serve as champions of women and girls’ health, and many do — as doctors, nurses, public health practitioners, husbands, fathers, and friends.